ermig1979/Synet/README.md

 Introduction
 ============

-Synet is a small framework to inference neural network on CPU.
+Synet is a small framework to infer neural network on CPU.
 Synet uses models previously trained by other deep neural network frameworks.

 The main advantages  of Synet are: